KenHeLiqin/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

+The light might still be annoying to people, so they will turn it off.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+When people are trying to focus on the work on the screen, the constant light reminder that they need to stand up is a bit annoying.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*